sebhtml/novigrad/README.md

 # Roadmap

+- use gemm in commit_change with  C = tensor * identity + -learning_rate * gradient
+- rename main.rs to lib.rs and use examples/
 - add Blas with CBlas and CuBlas implementations
 - check if it's easy to cudaMalloc and cudaMemCpy and cudaFree